LennartFr/challenge-personalityinsights/README.md

   ...
   ```

 7. Replace the value for the `email` property on line 53 with your email address.
-This will be used when claiming your raffle ticket.
   ```
   ...
     // Change only the email address.